 2. Measurement with Nevisense

 In more difficult cases, visual examination can be a challenge.
-Nevisense helps your doctor to gather the additional information needed to make a more precise diagnosis by providing:
+Nevisense helps your doctor to gather additional information.

 3. Possible mole removal

-If a mole shows signs of melanoma in any of these first two steps, it may be removed by excision or excisional biopsy.
+If a mole shows signs of melanoma in any of these first two steps, it may be removed.
 Your doctor will then send the surgically removed mole to a laboratory for further analysis, resulting in a final diagnosis.